 6) Arcade Fire – Neighbourhood #2 (Rough Trade)

 I have no idea whether this is some rare promo copy or just the standard release.
 I know I picked it up for £3 from Rat Records, the vinyl treasure trove in Camberwell, south London.
 Neighbourhood #2 (Laika) is on side A, with Neighbourhood #3 (Power Out) on the B-side.
-It’s messy, raw and gloriously reminds me of my first few months in London: also messy and raw.
+It’s messy, raw and gloriously reminds me of my first few months in London.

 7) Arcade Fire – Everything Now (Sonovox)

 The one with rave pan pipes and their best song of the last few years.
-It reminds me of my last few months at Radio 1 where it, amazingly, got regular air play.
-Every desk had its own speaker and I used to sneakily crank up the volume when this came on.
+It brings back my last few months at Radio 1 where it, amazingly, got regular air play.
+Every desk had its own speaker and I used to sneakily crank up the volume when this swept through the office, a brief spark in a sea of autotuned voices feat. other autotuned voices.

 8) Beats International – Dub Be Good To Me (Go Beat)